PeopleGrove acquires Experiential Learning company Student Opportunity Center. Learn More

 “I probably have the world record as the worst mentor of all time…”

-But in 2016, Eric found himself at a crossroads in his career and decided to take some time off.
+But in 2016, Koester found himself at a crossroads in his career and decided to take some time off.
 When asked by a friend how he was going to fill his days, he responded, “I think I’ll do some mentoring.”

 “Well, are you any good at mentoring?” his friend asked.